 Now you’re ready to import your video to Kapwing!
 With your URL copied, go to Kapwing.com.
-From the homepage, select “Products” from the top of the window and find “Subtitler.”
-Now, just right-click in the URL field and select “Paste.”
+From the homepage, select Tools from the top of the window and find Subtitler.
+Now, just right-click in the URL field and select Paste.
 Kapwing will automatically upload your video to the subtitler tool!

 Step 2: Auto-Transcribe Your Video

 Your video is now ready for transcription.
 Click the green Auto-Generate button, select your output language, and begin the auto-transcription process!
 For longer videos, this could take a couple minutes, but the video’s text will be transcribed automatically using highly accurate Speech-to-Text transcription.
 In this screen, you can also select another language if you want Kapwing to translate your video automatically.